-The shape is technically not a million miles away from Meze’s favored elongated twin-rod and pressure adjusting leather-strap headband system used on the 99 Classics and the Neo.
-However, the finish and materials used on the Empyrean is a big step up on its smaller siblings.
+The shape is technically not a million miles away from Meze’s favored elongated twin-rod and pressure-adjusting leather-strap headband system used on the 99 Classics and the Neo.
+However, the finish and materials used on the Empyrean are a big step up from its smaller siblings.

 For a start, the headband arch is constructed from a lightweight carbon fiber material as opposed to spring steel to keep it supple yet very light at the same time.

 The leather strap is also a ‘patented suspension wings design’.
 What this means is that it is purposely ‘kinked’ to wrap around your head broadening the contact point on your scalp and thus dispersing the pressure evenly.